-The water quality data presented here are based on an analysis of 791 samples collected since 2012 by community scientists and the Catskill Creek Watershed Awareness Project.
+The water quality data presented here are based on an analysis of 484 samples collected since 2012 by community scientists.
 Samples are collected monthly (May to October) and processed by Riverkeeper.
 To get involved, contact Sebastian Pillitteri at spillitteri@riverkeeper.org.